 ‘Men apply for a job when they meet only 60% of the qualifications, but women apply only if they meet 100% of them.’

 I have personally met as many self-assured women as I have process-orientated men.
-Women that have had the confidence and tenacity to work hard, play harder and outshine their male counterparts.
-Men that have pursued projects and goals with a blinkered focus and rigidity that leaves you rolling your eyes.
+Women who have had the confidence and tenacity to work hard, play harder, and outshine their male counterparts.
+Men who have pursued projects and goals with a blinkered focus and rigidity that leaves you rolling your eyes.
 We shouldn’t be looking to the individualistic traits of ‘confidence’ and ‘bravery’ to explain why men and women approach the process of applying for a job differently, we need to understand why some people (men) feel they can ‘do the job’ better than others (women)?

 When you look at a job description, you should see the growth that you’re capable of achieving.
 You, therefore, need to be able to see the qualities you already have.

-Sure, the cultural differences between men and women are plenty, sometimes working for us, sometimes against.
+Sure, the cultural differences between men and women are plenty, sometimes working for us, sometimes against us.
 These differences often lead us to assume that inherently male or female characteristics are at play when we see gender discrepancies.
-But when we tell ourselves to be confident and apply for a big position ‘just as a man would’, we’re suggesting ‘winging it’, hoping to slip through the cracks; we are setting out on the back-foot.
+But when we tell ourselves to be confident and apply for a big position ‘just as a man would’, we’re suggesting ‘winging it’, hoping to slip through the cracks; we are setting out on the back foot.
 Articulating and believing in our talent, experience, and expertise is the more fool-proof journey to the front of the line.

 Ashana Crichton is an ICF Certified Leadership Coach and Founder of ARC Growth.
 Within her practice, she specializes in working with women entrepreneurs and mid-career professionals, helping them visualize success, realize goals and maximize their personal potential.
 Her coaching techniques give clients the clarity and insight to transition into new ways of working for a greater sense of purpose and sustainable work/life balance.